-BluetoothTM Cards from TOSHIBA are designed to be interoperable with any product with Bluetooth wireless technology that is based on Frequency Hopping Spread Spectrum (FHSS) radio technology, and is compliant to:
+BluetoothTM Cards are designed to be interoperable with the product with Bluetooth wireless technology that is based on Frequency Hopping Spread Spectrum (FHSS) radio technology, and is compliant to:

-- Bluetooth Specification Ver.
-4.0, Ver.
-3.0+HS or Ver.
-3.0 (depending on the model you purchased), as defined and approved by the Bluetooth Special Interest Group. - Logo certification with Bluetooth wireless technology as defined by the Bluetooth Special interest Group.
+- Bluetooth Specification (depending on the model you purchased), as defined and approved by the Bluetooth Special Interest Group. - Logo certification with Bluetooth wireless technology as defined by the Bluetooth Special interest Group.